WORKING WITH DATA

 modelIdOrName: summariser

-methodName: executeNotice depends_on: [gather] on the summarise step — it waits for the gather
+methodName: executeNotice the dependsOn entry on the summarise step — it waits for the gather

 Validate the workflow: